A free quadratic equation calculator that shows and explains each step in solving your quadratic equation.

 +bx+c=0, a cannot be zero.
 If a were 0, then ax2

 = 0 for any value of x, so our equation becomes 0 + bx + c = 0, which is the same as bx + c = 0, which is no longer a quadratic equation.
 In fact, bx + c = 0 is a linear equation, which is much simpler to solve than a quadratic equation.

-We this quadratic equation solver is useful to you.
+We hope you find this quadratic equation calculator useful.
 We encourage you to try it with different values, and to read the explanation for how to reach your answer.
 But, if you just want to use it to calculate the answers to your quadratic equations, that's cool too.
-Thank you for your interest in Quadratic-Equation-Calculator.com.
+Thank you for using Quadratic-Equation-Calculator.com.

 for a random example of a quadratic equation.